VIBE: Vector Index Benchmark for Embeddings: Discussion

 \subsection{Key findings}

-\paragraph{Comparison of different classes of methods} The graph-based SymphonyQG~\citep{gou2025symphonyqg} and Glass~\citep{PyGlass} are the top-performing implementations.
-SymphonyQG is also the most robust method w.r.t. the query difficulty (see Figure~\ref{fig:in-distribution-split-performance}).
-Graph and clustering indexes outperform both tree and hashing indexes; this is in line with earlier research \citep{aumuller2020ann,li2019approximate}.
+\textit{Comparison across method classes.} The graph-based methods Glass and SymphonyQG are the top-performing implementations.
+SymphonyQG is also the most robust method with respect to query difficulty (see Figure~\ref{fig:in-distribution-split-performance}).
+Graph-based and clustering-based indexes outperform both tree-based and hashing-based indexes.

-\paragraph{Reduced precision} All top graph (SymphonyQG, Glass, NGT-QG) and clustering (LoRANN, ScaNN, Faiss-IVF-PQ) methods use different types of quantization in at least some of their computations.
-SymphonyQG uses RaBitQ~\citep{gao2024rabitq}, while NGT-QG, ScaNN, and Faiss-IVF-PQ employ efficient 4-bit PQ implementations \citep{andre2017accelerated}.
-LoRANN uses 8-bit scalar quantization to speed up vector-matrix multiplications, and Glass, an efficient HNSW implementation using scalar quantization, significantly outperforms the full-precision HNSW implementations.
+\textit{Reduced precision.} All of the top-performing graph-based methods (SymphonyQG, Glass, NGT-QG) and clustering-based methods (LoRANN, ScaNN, Faiss-IVF-PQ) use different types of quantization in at least some of their computations.
+SymphonyQG uses RaBitQ~\citep{gao2024rabitq}, while NGT-QG, ScaNN, and Faiss-IVF-PQ employ efficient 4-bit PQ implementations~\citep{andre2017accelerated}.
+LoRANN uses 8-bit scalar quantization to speed up vector-matrix multiplications, and Glass, an efficient HNSW implementation with scalar quantization, significantly outperforms the full-precision HNSW implementation.

-\paragraph{OOD setting} In the out-of-distribution (OOD) setting, two trends emerge: (1) On the approximate attention computation use case, where the difference between the corpus and query distributions is the largest, regular ANN algorithms struggle to reach the highest recall levels, and the algorithms specifically tailored for OOD setting outperform them.
-(2) However, on the other OOD datasets, our results suggest that while the performance of the regular ANN algorithms degrades in the OOD setting, the current OOD algorithms do not yield significant performance improvements over them.
+\textit{OOD performance gap.} In the out-of-distribution (OOD) setting, two key trends emerge: (1) On the approximate attention computation MIPS datasets, where the difference between the corpus and query distributions is the largest, general-purpose ANN methods struggle to reach the highest recall levels, and methods specifically tailored for the OOD setting outperform them.
+(2) However, on the text-retrieval and text-to-image OOD datasets, our results suggest that while the performance of the general-purpose ANN methods degrades in the OOD setting, the current OOD-specific methods do not yield significant performance improvements over general-purpose methods.